-The fermented fruit might not inebriate animals like we thought , but it is used not only to make traditional beer, but also to create a delicious liqueur for humans.
+The fermented fruit might not inebriate animals as we thought, but in addition to the traditional beer created from Marula tree fruit, it also creates a delicious cream liqueur for humans.
 A decent consolation prize, we think.

 So if you’ve ever wondered what the animals are after, give it a go.
-Or even more idyllically, enjoy it on a ‘safari drives’ with the elephants.
+Or even more idyllically, enjoy it on a safari drive with the elephants in the Kruger National Park.
 It is certainly a South African favorite for a reason.

 Final Thoughts on the Marula Fruit

 Clearly, this is no ordinary grocery store classic.
 This fruit has socio-economic importance within communities, and it provides a much-needed source of income for those who most need it.